 Imagine a camp set right in the heart of some of the greatest predator country of Africa…

-This is Mara Plains Camp, located on the northern border of the Masai Mara Game Reserve in the 30,000 acre Olare Orok Conservancy.
+This is Mara Plains Camp, located on the northern border of the Masai Mara Game Reserve in the 30,000 acre Olare Motorogi Conservancy.
 Rarely a night passes without lion roaring nearby, while leopard are regularly found to wander through the camp and cheetah have established territories on the savannah nearby the main area.

 Mara Plains Camp is a small, high quality, seven-roomed camp under canvas and on raised decks with sweeping views across Kenya’s notable savannahs.
 It is among the smallest and most personal camps in the Masai Mara region.
-It is just one of three camps currently operating within the Olare Orok Conservancy, which boasts the region’s lowest vehicle density with no mini-buses, and only one guest room per 700 acres!
+It is just one of five camps currently operating within the Olare Motorogi Conservancy, which boasts the region’s lowest vehicle density with no mini-buses, and only one guest room per 700 acres!

 Here, it is possible to avoid the high tourist density of the Masai Mara Game Reserve proper, if desired.
 In total, guests of Mara Plains have access to over 100,000 acres of low-density vehicle tourism lands as well as an additional 375,000 acres within the Masai Mara Game Reserve itself.

 The camp caters for only 14 guests in seven uniquely designed octagonal canvas rooms.
 Each is raised on decks, and opens on three sides to the outside.
 Floor to ceiling net walls and the marquis ceiling make for very open-air and inviting environs.
 The rooms have a dressing area as well as private verandahs with seating and exquisite views.
 The en-suite facilities consist of a double basin vanity, flush toilet and shower.